-Connecting through the DEFAULT historical marker allows a read-only connection, which can actually consume fewer database resources than working with the equivalent versioned class.
-The archive class does not rely on the information stored in the delta tables or the ArcSDE repository versioning tables, meaning that querying the archive class for all records that are currently active (gdb_to_date of 12/31/9999) can often be faster than querying the DEFAULT transactional version.
+Connecting through the default historical marker allows a read-only connection, which can consume fewer database resources than working with the equivalent versioned class.
+The archive class does not rely on the information stored in the delta tables or the geodatabase versioning system tables, meaning that querying the archive class for all records that are currently active (gdb_to_date of 12/31/9999) can often be faster than querying the default transactional version.

 To access the History pane, click the database icon near the top of the Contents pane to change the pane to list by data source.
-Then select a data source in the list.
-If the data source has one or more versioned or archiving enabled classes, a contextual Data Source ribbon will become available with a tab named Versioning.
-In the Archiving section of the ribbon there is a button labelled Historical Moments.
+Next, select a data source in the list.
+If the data source has one or more versioned or archiving-enabled classes, the Versioning tab will become available.
+In the Archiving section of the tab, there is a Historical Moments button.
 Clicking this button will open the History pane.

-The History pane has a drop-down combo box containing the data sources from the current map and three options for connecting to a historical moment.
+The History pane has a drop-down menu containing the data sources from the current map and three options for connecting to a historical moment.
 You can provide a specific date and time you want to connect to, select a predefined historical moment, or return to the current time.

-The option to Return to current time is unavailable unless you're connected to a historical moment.
+The Return to current time option is unavailable unless you're connected to a historical moment.

 Connect to a specific date and time

-To connect to a specific moment in time. click the Specific Date and Time button in the History pane and enter the date and time you want to connect to in the dialog box.
+To connect to a specific moment in time, click the Specific Date and Time button in the History pane and type the date and time you want to access.

-You can also click the calendar icon to bring up a calendar of dates and a clock.
-Choose the date you want by clicking it in the calendar, and choose a specific time by either entering it in the time dialog box or using the arrows beside the dialog box to increase or decrease the time.
-Clicking outside of the calendar will return you to the History pane and input the choices you've selected for the date and time.
+You can also click the calendar button to bring up a calendar of dates and a clock.
+Choose the date you want by clicking it in the calendar, and choose a specific time by either typing it in the time dialog box or using the arrows next to the dialog box to increase or decrease the time.
+Click outside of the calendar to return to the History pane and submit the choices you've selected from the calendar.